-A method to configure conditional columns to show or hide one of them in a SharePoint list or library form without Power Apps
+A method to configure conditional columns to show or hide one of them in a SharePoint forms list or library form without Power Apps

 If you have already wanted to create some dynamic fields into the SharePoint item form in accordance with the selected value from another field, you have often been forced to use Microsoft Power Apps do to this kind of use cases… How about if I tell you that for some very simple use cases, it is possible without Power Apps?